BoolMind/catalog-service/README.md

 docker build -t catalog-service .
 ```

-The repository also contains a Docker Compose configuration:
+The repository also contains:

 ```text
 docker-compose.yml
 ```

-## Environment

-Use `.env.example` as the reference for local environment configuration.

-Actual `.env` files and secrets should remain local and are excluded through `.gitignore`.
+which can be used for container-based local development.

 ## Shared Components

 ### `@ecommerce/common`

-Provides shared infrastructure and reusable functionality across the microservices system, including:
+The Catalog Service uses `@ecommerce/common` for shared infrastructure and reusable functionality across the Ecommerce microservices system.

+This includes functionality such as:

 - Logging
 - Exception handling
 - gRPC utilities
 - Health checks
+- Validation
 - Interceptors
 - Messaging utilities
 - Distributed tracing
-- Shared DTOs and interfaces
+- Shared utilities and interfaces

 ### `@ecommerce/contracts`

-Provides the Protocol Buffer contracts used for gRPC communication between services.

-The Catalog Service uses these contracts for its gRPC API and communication with other microservices.
+The Catalog Service uses `@ecommerce/contracts` for the Protocol Buffer contracts used by its gRPC APIs and service-to-service communication.

+These contracts provide the shared service definitions and message structures used across the Ecommerce microservices system.